KTH/devops-course/contributions/presentation/week5/yilei-lawang/README.md

 ## Description

-In this presentation, we will compare Pulumi and Terraform, two popular Infrastructure as Code (IaC) tools.
-We will explore their core functionalities, ease of use, and key differences, focusing on aspects such as language support, state management, and integration capabilities.
-The goal is to provide a clear understanding of each tool’s strengths and limitations, helping to choose the most suitable IaC solution for different needs.
+This presentation will focus on comparing Pulumi and Terraform, two prominent Infrastructure as Code (IaC) tools, with a specific emphasis on language support and its effects on infrastructure management.
+Pulumi’s use of general-purpose programming languages (e.g., JavaScript, Python, Go) versus Terraform’s use of HashiCorp Configuration Language (HCL) introduces distinct advantages and challenges.
+The analysis will highlight which tool is better suited for various use cases depending on developer expertise and project complexity.

 **Relevance**

-Understanding the differences between Pulumi and Terraform is crucial for efficient infrastructure management.
-Each tool offers unique features and approaches to IaC, impacting how you define, deploy, and manage infrastructure.
-This comparison can help in selecting the best tool based on project requirements and development practices.
+Language support significantly impacts the ease and flexibility of infrastructure management.
+Pulumi allows developers to use familiar languages, potentially improving productivity and collaboration across teams, while Terraform's declarative approach offers simplicity and focus on infrastructure logic.
+Understanding the impact of these differences is essential for making informed decisions about which tool to adopt based on project needs and team capabilities.